-EPANED (Enalapril Maleate) Powder for Oral Solution is the maleate salt of enalapril, the ethyl ester of a long-acting angiotensin-converting enzyme inhibitor, enalaprilat.
+EPANED (enalapril maleate) Oral Solution is the maleate salt of enalapril, the ethyl ester prodrug of a long-acting angiotensin-converting enzyme inhibitor, enalaprilat.
 Enalapril maleate is chemically described as (S)-1-[N-[1-(ethoxycarbonyl)-3-phenylpropyl]-L-alanyl]-L-proline, (Z)-2-butenedioate salt (1:1).
 Its empirical formula is C20H28N2O5•C4H4O4, and its structural formula is:

 Enalapril maleate is a white to off-white, crystalline powder with a molecular weight of 492.52.
 It is sparingly soluble in water, soluble in ethanol, and freely soluble in methanol.

 EPANED Oral Solution is a ready-to-use oral solution.
 Each 1 mL contains 1 mg of enalapril maleate, USP equivalent to 0.764 mg of enalapril.
 Inactive ingredients include citric acid, mixed berry flavor, purified water, sodium benzoate, sodium citrate, and sucralose.
 It may also contain hydrochloric acid or sodium hydroxide for pH adjustment.
 EPANED Oral Solution is clear and colorless.

 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including this drug.